ashish1729/cpp-cheatsheet/README.md

   - I don't understand all of them because I don't know types in CPP properly right now ( like class, pointer, function pointer etc.), so just copy paste for now :P

 1. using a class or struct
-2. by defining a function
+2. by defining a function ( type is pointer in this case )
 ```cpp
 bool cmp(ii a, ii b) {
     return a.first > b.first;